Maine Land & Sea Farmer Wellness Forum

 - Consider new policies and program

-Learn more about programs through roundtable discussions with Legal Food Hub, Farm Credit East, FarmAid, Vermont Farm First, Cooperative Fund of the Northeast, The Maine Insurance Marketplace, Slicing Through the Stigma and more.
+Connecting ~ Learn more about programs through roundtable discussions with other participants and representatives from Farm Credit East, FarmAid, Vermont Farm First, Cooperative Fund of the Northeast, The Maine Insurance Marketplace, Slicing Through the Stigma and more.

 A networking event to create networks of care for farmer health and wellbeing.